metno/pyaerocom/docs/_build/html/_sources/tut02_intro_class_ReadGridded.rst.txt

-1. First checking if the time dimension in the NetCDF file is correct according to CF convention (`see here for details on the implementation <http://aerocom.met.no/pyaerocom/api.html#pyaerocom.io.helpers.check_time_coord>`__ and if a problem is detected, then …
+1. First checking if the time dimension in the NetCDF file is correct according to CF convention (`see here for details on the implementation <http://aerocom.met.no/pyaerocom/api.html#pyaerocom.io.helpers.check_time_coord>`__ and if a problem is detected, then ...
-2. the time axis is redefined based on the year and time resolution (*ts_type*) that is encrypted in the filename.
+2. the time axis is redefined based on the year and time resolution (*ts\_type*) that is encrypted in the filename.
 The latter requires that the file follows one of the `pyaerocom file conventions <http://aerocom.met.no/pyaerocom/config_files.html#file-conventions>`__.